laurentpayot/vite-plugin-gren/README.md

 # vite-plugin-gren

-Based on [hmsk/vite-plugin-elm](https://github.com/hmsk/vite-plugin-elm) and  [gabriela-sartori/vite-plugin-gren](https://github.com/gabriela-sartori/vite-plugin-gren) for the conversion technique.

-This plugin enables you to compile an Gren application/document/element on your [Vite](https://github.com/vitejs/vite) project.
+This plugin is based on [hmsk/vite-plugin-elm](https://github.com/hmsk/vite-plugin-elm).
+It enables you to compile an [Gren](https://gren-lang.org/) application/document/element on your [Vite](https://github.com/vitejs/vite) project.
 [Hot module replacement](https://vitejs.dev/guide/features.html#hot-module-replacement) works roughly in development.

 ## Setup

-Install the plugin directly from GitHub (works with npm, yarn and pnpm)
+*For now,* install the plugin directly from GitHub (works with npm, yarn and pnpm):

 ```
 npm i -D github:laurentpayot/vite-plugin-gren
 ```

-Update `vite.config.(js|ts)`
+Update `vite.config.(js|ts)`:

 ```ts
 import { defineConfig } from 'vite'